 5. Go hot air ballooning with Balloons Above

-Flying above the Palm Desert and the Coachella Valley in a hot air balloon is one of the most exhilarating things to do in Palm Springs.
+Flying in a hot air balloon above the Palm Desert and the Coachella Valley is one of the most exhilarating things to do in Palm Springs.
 The adventure captures the sense of excitement found in desert exploration.
-Balloons Above provides hot air balloon tours in Coachella Valley and around Southern California.
+Balloons Above provides hot air balloon tours in Coachella Valley and Southern California.

-One of the most memorable experiences you’ll ever have is greeting or bidding farewell to the sun as you glide across the magnificent desert sky.
-Early birds can bring a thermos of coffee and go on a morning balloon ride, or for a romantic evening, go on a sunset balloon tour.
+You can experience one of the most memorable hot air balloons you’ll ever ride as you greet the sunrise or bid farewell to the sunset.
+Glide across the magnificent desert sky as an early bird with a thermos full of coffee on a morning balloon ride or a romantic evening with a sunset balloon tour.

 Get ready for breathtaking vistas of the Coachella Valley.
-From up above, you will have a spectacular panorama of some of California’s most gorgeous landscapes while soaring in one of Balloons Above’s colorful hot air balloons.
+From up above, you will have a spectacular panorama of some of California’s most gorgeous landscapes.

 6. Hit the green at Desert Willow Golf Resort

-Golf courses are a mainstay in recreation facilities and public parks, but it took the City of Palm Desert to elevate public golf to a new level of significance.
-Desert Willow Golf Resort started with a layout that embraced the desert setting while also respecting the natural resources required to keep the course in tip-top shape.
+Golf courses are a mainstay in recreation facilities and public parks, but it took the City of Palm Desert to elevate public golf to a new significance level.
+Desert Willow Golf Resort started with a layout that embraced the desert setting while respecting the natural resources required to keep the course in tip-top shape.

-Local landscape architect Eric Johnson assisted in developing a plant palette that would make the golf course environmentally sensitive, one-of-a-kind, and beautiful, all while incorporating an amazing golf course design.
+Local landscape architect Eric Johnson assisted in developing a plant palette that would make the golf course environmentally sensitive, one-of-a-kind, and beautiful, all while incorporating an amazing design.

 7. Commune with nature at the Thousand Palms Oasis

-The Thousand Palms Oasis Preserve attracts tourists year after year with its verdant palm oasis, unique fauna, and sprawling hiking paths.
+The Thousand Palms Oasis Preserve attracts tourists year after year with its verdant palm trees, unique fauna, and sprawling hiking trails.

-The active will find plenty of trails to hike, including a two-mile loop.
-This loop is an easy hike from the Visitor’s Center to a local pond and palm oasis where several picnic tables are available.
-It’s an excellent area to photograph birds and observe nature.
+If you’re active, you can find many hiking trails, including a two-mile loop offering an easy trek from the Visitor’s Center to a local pond and palm oasis.
+It’s an excellent place to photograph birds and observe nature.

 8. Gawk over art at The Palm Springs Art Museum

 The Palm Springs Art Museum opened its doors in 1938.
-It originally featured a series of natural science exhibitions and Cahuilla Indian relics, but it is now one of the area’s major cultural institutions in the Palm Springs area.
+It originally featured a series of natural science exhibitions and Cahuilla Indian relics.
+It is now one of the major cultural institutions in the Palm Springs area.

-The Palm Springs Art Museum comprises two sculpture gardens, 28 galleries, a restaurant, a gift shop, an 85-seat lecture hall, and the Annenberg Theater, which seats 433 people and features a variety of events and performances throughout the year.
+The Palm Springs Art Museum comprises two sculpture gardens, 28 galleries, a restaurant, a gift shop, an 85-seat lecture hall, and the Annenberg Theater.
+The theater seats 433 people and features a variety of events and performances throughout the year.

-This theater not only hosts art workshops, films, lectures, and special events, but it also hosts a diversified schedule of jazz, Broadway, dance, and classical opera performances, among others.
+It hosts art workshops, films, lectures, and special events and has a diversified music schedule, including jazz, Broadway, dance, and classical opera performances.

-The art displayed within the Palm Springs Art Museum is a great reason to visit, but visitors should not ignore the building’s facade which is a testament to its architectural legacy.
-This 150,000-square-foot structure, built in 1974 and expanded in 1996, has several galleries and areas for artistic expression, as well as a 433-seat theater.
+The art displayed within the Palm Springs Art Museum is a great reason to visit, but you shouldn’t ignore the building itself.
+The architecture is a testament to a legacy designed in 1974.

 See Related: Amazing Southwestern Vacation Destinations